juanfonsecasolis/ARAPSUAA/README.md

 1. N-th harmonics prime and non-prime music kernels.
 1. Pitch contour signals from real recordings in .wav format.
 2. Alert signals by evaluating APS templates based on three types of distances (Euclidean, the proportion of tones, Mahalanobis) and three types of filtering techniques (fixed threshold, TS2Means, leaky integrator).
+1. Automatic evaluation against the manually annotated onsets in terms of precision, specificity, recall, F-score, and Matthew's correlation coefficients.

 Recreate the results
 ---